Peony Growth Stages

 Flower Opening

 Peonies go through several stages of growth before reaching this final stage.
-It is during this time that the petals begin to open up, and the flowers begin to display the significant ornamental features that are unique to the cultivars.
+During this time, the petals begin to open up, and the flowers begin to display the significant ornamental features unique to the cultivars.

 It is important to remember that the ability of herbaceous peonies to flower when subjected to stressful conditions varies according to the cultivar and is not dependent on the peonies’ capacity to bloom when grown in less demanding conditions.

 The duration of each bloom ranges anywhere from seven to ten days.
-Peonies typically have a large number of flower buds, and these buds open at varying times throughout six weeks to produce the flowers.
+Peonies typically have many flower buds, which open at varying times throughout six weeks to produce the flowers.

 The Resting Phase

-In the fall, peonies rid themselves of their leaves and other vegetative parts.
-This indicates that the plant as a whole perishes in the fall and enters a state of dormancy during the winter.
+Peonies rid themselves of their leaves and other vegetative parts in the fall.
+This indicates that the plant perishes in the fall and enters a state of dormancy during the winter.

-Between September and November, you are free to strip the plant of all of its leaves and trim the stems down to the ground.
+Between September and November, you can strip the plant of all its leaves and trim the stems to the ground.

-As soon as winter is over, the plant will start drawing on the stored energy it has accumulated to supply the energy necessary for new shoot growth and development.
+The plant will start drawing on its accumulated, stored energy to supply the energy necessary for new shoot growth and development as soon as winter is over.
 This marks the start of a new phase in the life cycle.